cancerberoSgx/cli-driver/packages/cli-driver/README.md

 # Troubleshooting

+## how to obtain the ascii code for a key-press combination
+ * . imagine I want to know the unicode  code sequence for alt-u .
+Whay I do is execute in the cmd line the program showkey -a and then press "alt-t".
+That will print:

+ ^[u 	 27 0033 0x1b
+ 	117 0165 0x75

+which means that the combination is '\u001b\u0075'

+## other

-This is a very dark area I don't know much about it and I'm encountering with some interesting behaviors.
+ * This is a very dark area I don't know much about it and I'm encountering with some interesting behaviors.
 When things go crazy perform `killall bash` or even reboot the machine.

  * has some problems executing lots of tests. seems that I didn't destroy() clients and that was causing lots of issues - now alawys destroying, and waiting a little time after - also making sure oen test finish wieh the other starts.
 Just in case, i tried with the package serial-jasmin very easy to use  - if situaion repeat we want to use that:  https://bitbucket.org/donniev/serial-jasmine - in the package json just put script:
     "test": "npm run build && serial-jasmine lib/spec/*Spec.js",